luciotato/LiteScript/devel/source/v0.8/Producer_js.lite.md

 A name  without "./"" means "look in $PATH" (node_modules and up)

-        if no .importedModule or .importedModule.fileInfo.isCore or '.interface.' in .importedModule.fileInfo.filename return "'#{.name}'" // for node, no './' means "look in node_modules, and up, then global paths"
+        if no .importedModule or .importedModule.fileInfo.isCore or '.interface.' in .importedModule.fileInfo.filename return .name // for node, no './' means "look in node_modules, and up, then global paths"

         var thisModule = .getParent(Grammar.Module)